MODI PRIX GALIEN INDIA

 Dr Indranil Manna, President, Indian National Academy of Engineering

 Dr Narinder Kr.
-Mehra, Vice-President - International Affairs
+Mehra, Vice-President - International Affairs, Indian National Science Academy

 Dr Debasisa Mohanty, Director, National Institute of Immunology, Department of Biotechnology, Government of India